OpenDD – A Large-Scale Roundabout Drone Dataset

 For object 59 on top of the image it can be seen how trailers are detected and tracked separately, while the correspondence to the towing object is still provided.

 The whole dataset is split up in 8 downloads, as listed below.
-The downloads contain exemplary data or the all data on one of the 7 roundabouts, and follow the file structure listed in Contents.
-For using the splits defined in the paper, the definitions of the splits reside in $ROOT/split_definition, as shown in Contents.
+The downloads contain exemplary data or the all data on one of the 7 roundabouts, and follow the file structure listed above in the description of the dataset contents.
+For using the splits defined in the paper, the definitions of the splits reside in $ROOT/split_definition.

 We additionally provide a smaller download "exemplary_data" which includes the trajectories of one recording and the related images and map.
 This exemplary dataset should suffice to get a first impression of the data contained in OpenDD without the need for a larger download.